Silylidyne: Natural occurrence

-Silicon monohydride in space was first noticed in sun spots in 1933.
+Silylidyne in space was first noticed in sun spots in 1933.
 Later on it was found on the solar disk, photosphere, and in cool stars.
 Mira variable stars of type M or S may have emission lines of SiH.
 In even cooler brown dwarfs and planets, SiH is not found, but instead silicon takes form as silicon monoxide at low pressures, and SiH4 at high pressures.
 Minute amounts of SiH as a transient species may be found in these bodies as SiO and SiH4 react with water.

 Properties

 The Si-H bond strength is 80 kcal/mol.

 Spectrum

 The most prominent spectral band is due to A2Δ → X2Π transitions.
 Higher level excited states are the B2Σ− and C2Σ+, D2Δ, E2Σ+.

 The life time of the molecules in the A state is 530 nanoseconds.
 They decay to the X ground state.